 A question I am often asked is; “How can a small business compete with the larger chains and multi-nationals?”

-Having owned a small business and worked in the corporate world in general management and as a senior executive in larger corporations, I learnt that it’s not about the size of the business, or the budget, it’s about the quality of the leadership and the quality of the people that makes a business great.
+Having owned a small business and worked in the corporate world in general management and as a senior executive in larger corporations, I learned that it’s not about the size of the business, or the budget, it’s about the quality of the leadership and the quality of the people that make a business great.

 Small businesses can compete.